Do You Need Planning Permission for a Summer House? UK Rules Explained

 • Summer houses located within 2 meters of the property boundary must not be higher than 2.5 metres.
 This includes the total height of the building along with the roof.

 • Summer houses located more than 2 metres from the boundary need to have a maximum eaves height of 2.5 metres.
-Pent roofs and straight roofs can have a total height of 3 metres and apex rooms can have a total height of 4 metres.
+Pent roofs and straight roofs can have a total height of 3 metres and apex roofs can have a total height of 4 metres.

 • Any platforms or verandas should not exceed a height of 30cm.